The Reflective Universe Hypothesis

 - Formal systems cannot prove their own consistency (Gödel).

-- Physical systems with sensory feedback can infer higher-order realities through empirical correlation (observation as a meta-channel).
+- Physical systems with sensory feedback can infer lower-order realities through empirical correlation (observation as a meta-channel).

 4. The Causal Closure Experiment